AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 **Publication URL expected resolution behaviour**

 The expected resolution behaviour of publication URLs is summarised below:
-- Non-versioned URLs **SHALL** resolve to the Home page of the latest version of that publication.
+- Non-versioned URLs **SHALL** resolve to the Home page of the latest version of that publication
-- Versioned URLS **SHALL** resolve to the Home page of the specified version of that publication.
+- Versioned URLS **SHALL** resolve to the Home page of the specified version of that publication

-Thhis behaviour **SHOULD** be supported by managing publication of a versioned and non-versioned URL:
+This behaviour **SHOULD** be supported by managing publication of a versioned and non-versioned URL:
 - The first approved release of a publication is at a versioned URL and a non-versioned URL
-- Each subseqent release of a publication is published at a URL for that version, and also replaces the content published at the non-versioned URL
+- Each subsequent release of a publication is published at a URL for that version, and also replaces the content published at the non-versioned URL

 Taking the ADHA FHIR Implementation Guide, if this publication was hypothetically published only in FHIR R4 and had two published versions 1.0.0 and 1.1.0: